 The online activities were created for nurse practitioners, physician assistants, nurses, pharmacists, physical therapists, occupational therapists, social workers, psychologists, students, practice management staff, physicians, and/or anyone with an interest in rheumatology.

-If you have 30 minutes, we have CME.
-With three Osteoarthritis modules and three Rheumatoid Arthritis modules, eBytes give you big education in a small amount of time.
-The modules define clinical, radiographic, and symptomatic manifestations; discuss epidemiology and pathophysiology/pathoanatomy; and cover the diagnosis and treatment of patients.
+If you have 30 minutes, we have continuing education credits.
+With three Osteoarthritis activities and three Rheumatoid Arthritis activities, eBytes give you big education in a small amount of time.
+The activities define clinical, radiographic, and symptomatic manifestations; discuss epidemiology and pathophysiology/pathoanatomy; and cover the diagnosis and treatment of patients.

 The target audience is physicians, fellows-in-training, nurse practitioners, and physician assistants who care for patients with rheumatic disease.
 Nurses, practice managers, physical therapists, occupational therapists, pharmacists, and medical and health professional students involved in the care of patients with rheumatic disease can also benefit from eBytes.

 eBytes are free for ARHP and ACR members

 Osteoarthritis 1 - Definitions, Criteria, and Epidemiology